Meowxeth/SimpleWeatherGUI/README.md

 # SimpleWeatherGUI
-A simple weather GUI app using *PySimpleGUI* the data using gathered using the API from *openweathermap.org/api*
+A simple weather GUI app using *PySimpleGUI*.
+The data used is gathered through using the API from openweathermap.org/api